ninglab/M2/README.md

 ## Dataset and Data preprocessing:

-Please refer to the "Datasets" Section in the paper for the details of the datasets and preprocessing procedure.
+Please download the data from the url in the paper and refer to the scripts/preprocessing\_TaFeng.py script for the data preprocessing.
-We uploaded the processed TaFeng datasets for the seek of reproducibility.
+We also uploaded all the processed datasets in the processed\_data.zip for the seek of reproducibility.

-Please feel free to contact me if you need more preprocessed data
+## Training

-## Example
+Please refer to the scripts/create\_jobs\_github.sh script for hyper parameter tuning.
+This script could generate different jobs for different hyper parameter configurations.
+After generating jobs, you could run multiple jobs parallely using perl scripts (e.g. Drone.pl).

-Please refer to the following example on how to train and evaluate the mode (you are strongly recommended to run the program on a machine with GPU):
+Please refer to the following example on how to train and evaluate the model (you are strongly recommended to run the program on a machine with GPU):

 ```
-python main.py --dataset=TaFeng --decay=0.6 --l2=1e-2 --dim=32 --numIter=150 --model=SNBR --isTrain=1 --k=0 --testOrder=1 --isPreTrain=0 --batchSize=100
+python main.py --dataset=TaFeng --decay=0.6 --l2=1e-2 --dim=32 --numIter=150 --model=SNBR --isTrain=1 --k=0 --testOrder=1 --isPreTrain=0 --batchSize=100 --mode='time_split'
 ```